Anatomiclab/GastroFLOW/README.md

 Cellular feature and WSI can be generated and exported from section **"Export WSI and extract cellular features from WSI"**

-You can generate your own cellular feature and export your WSI data to visualise localization of carcinoma cell and generate cancer probaility heatmap with using our GCNet or your trained MLP network.
+You can generate your own cellular feature and export your WSI data to visualise localization of carcinoma cell and generate cancer probability heatmap with using our GCNet or your trained MLP network.

-For demostration, sample data for validating the scripts is provided and can be downloaded from the provided [Link](Sample_Feature_For_Generating_Contour_Line.txt), and `Sample_WSI.png`.
+For demonstration, sample data for validating the scripts is provided and can be downloaded from the provided [Link](Sample_Feature_For_Generating_Contour_Line.txt), and `Sample_WSI.png`.

 ![Image](Sample_WSI.png)